Outsourced Fulfillment Services/Order Fulfillment Outsourcing – A Detailed Guide

 When it comes to Ecommerce fulfillment, returns are just part of the gig.
 When it happens, you don’t need to get involved as the business owner.
 Spectra will take the returns back into their warehouses, facilitating the returns process.
 The unused merchandise will go back in stock ready to be shipped again with full notifications back to you as the customer.

-The Benefits of Outsourcing Order Fulfillment
+The Benefits of Outsourced Fulfillment

 As your business scales, having a fulfillment partner becomes a must so you actually have the time to market your business.
 Thankfully, we live in an era where there are partners like Spectra that will handle all your 3PL needs.

-You Don’t Have to Store Your Own Inventory
+You Don’t Have to Store Your Own Inventory during the Outsourced Fulfillment Process

 This is the greatest benefit of all, saving both time and money.
 Whether or not you are filling up your basement or small warehouse with products and boxes already, managing storage can be an absolute nightmare.
 Your sales will fluctuate throughout the year, as they always do, leading to a potential shortage of space when new inventory comes.
 That, or you may have an equally frustrating issue being that you are paying for a bunch of space that isn’t being used all the time during order fulfillment outsourcing.